swimlane/coconspirators/README.md

   // url of the rabbit server
   url: 'amqp://rabbitmq:5672',

-  // supports conole and winston loggers
+  // supports console or custom loggers such as winston
   logger: console
 });